RickStrahl/Commander-MarkdownMonster-Addin/readme.md

 * Console Output
 * Language Features
     * Latest C# compiler features
+    * Async support <small>(required for most editor access now)</small>
     * Compilation and Runtime Error reporting
     * Source Code display

 ### C# Script Execution
 Scripts are executed as C# code that is compiled dynamically as 'in memory' assemblies.
-The addin caches generated assemblies so that multiple executions don't keep generating new assemblies.
+The addin caches generated assemblies so that multiple executions don't keep generating new assemblies on repeated use.

 You can execute any .NET code as long as you can reference the required assemblies you need for your code.